Here you will learn 20 collocations with Word. The word WORD is included in the list of top 100 nouns in English.

 information or comments that people pass between each other in an informal conversation

-Example: Almost every successful business gets most of their clients by word of mouth.
+Almost every successful business gets most of its clients by word of mouth.

 to promise to do something